 Students must be clear on the classroom rules during dissections.
-I use a dissection lab contract (find an editable one below) that is signed at the beginning of the year.
+I use a dissection lab contract that is signed at the beginning of the year.
 Be sure to reiterate that although the animals are dead, they are for educational purposes and should be treated with respect.

 Ensure that your students are familiar with the tools used in dissections such as scissors, scalpels, forceps, probes, and pins.
 I use a light-hearted pickle “dissection” for students to practice using these tools safely, making detailed drawings of specimens, and following lab directions.
 Can they ever have enough practice following directions?

 If you’re really unfamiliar with dissection, it’s often worth dissecting one specimen before the students do so you know what to expect and how long the dissection might take.
 Additionally, all of my dissection labs come with video demonstrations that can be used for teacher preparation or absentee students.